 - Cut Medicaid funding: If both the American Health Care Act and federal budget remain unchanged, Medicaid funding would be cut by more than a trillion dollars in the next 10 years.
 Medicaid is what many people rely on to pay for prescription drugs, physical therapy, and home-based care.

 - Eliminates some funding for special programs: The budget proposes ending the Community Services Block Grant, which states use to supplement Meals on Wheels programs.
 Meals on Wheels delivers food to elderly people who have extremely limited mobility.
 Elimination of the CSBG grant would not completely defund Meals on Wheels, but it would most likely result in a reduction of services for the elderly.

 An Uncertain Future

 For people who depend on SSDI, SSI, or Medicaid, the 2018 federal budget is cause for concern.
 Currently, more than 9 million workers and 2 million dependents receive SSDI.
 As of December 2015, about 8.3 million people were receiving SSI benefits, and 1.3 million were younger than age 18.

 The SSA is already struggling with a shortage of funding and staffing levels, and that has caused long delays in the processing of disability benefits applications.
 If the 2018 federal budget makes significant changes in the rules for disability determination and payments, it’s likely that processing times will be even longer than they are now.

-John R. Colvin, Attorney at Law, has successfully represented injured and disabled clients throughout Tennessee and Alabama in their application for disability benefits.
+John R. Colvin, a social security disability lawyer, has successfully represented injured and disabled clients throughout Tennessee and Alabama in their application for disability benefits.
 For over 20 years, he has been helping individuals and families put their lives back on track, and he is ready to help you.
-For advice on how to proceed next or if you have any questions about this topic, call 1-931-962-1044 or submit this online form.
+For advice on how to proceed next or if you have any questions about this topic, call 1-931-962-1044 or submit our online form.
 Put his bold approach and client focus to work for you.